apache/tvm/relax_spec.md

 14. «If a global function has a defined `global_symbol` attribute, the `global_symbol` name must be the same as the `GlobalVar`'s name hint.»
 15. «Any `PackedFunc` or operator called in a shape annotation or `shape_` expression must be pure and be annotated as such.»
 16. The node `RuntimeDepShape` may appear only in shape annotations and `shape_` expressions.
 It has no defined semantics at run time.

+Additionally, the criteria for normal form listed in the previous section must apply to any program that has been normalized.

 # Types in Relax